matrix-org/matrix-appservice-irc/HOWTO.md

 Features
 --------
 Some of the features listed below require Matrix users the ability to talk to the AS directly.
 This is done by creating a Matrix room and inviting the AS bot to it.
-The AS bot's ``user_id`` defaults to ``@matrix-appservice-irc:<domain>``, but can be changed like so:
+The AS bot's ``user_id`` defaults to ``@matrix-appservice-irc:<domain>`` but can be changed like so:
 ```yaml
 appService:
   localpart: "ircas"  # Creates a user ID @ircas:<domain>
 ```

 ### Changing Nicks
 By default, Matrix users are assigned a nick from the nick template and that's it.
 They cannot change their nick.
 You can grant Matrix users the ability to change their own nick like so:
 ```yaml
 ircService:
   servers: